kagiko/vaultwarden-wiki/Fail2Ban-Setup.md

 ```
 sudo fail2ban-client set bitwarden unbanip XX.XX.XX.XX
 ```
 If Fail2Ban does not appear to be functioning, verify that the path to the Bitwarden log file is correct.
-For Docker: If the specified log file is not being generated and/or updated, make sure the `EXTENDED_LOGGING` env variable is set to true.
+For Docker: If the specified log file is not being generated and/or updated, make sure the `EXTENDED_LOGGING` env variable is set to true (which is default) and that the path to the log file is the path inside the docker (when you use /bw-data/:/data/ the log file should be in /data/... to be outside the container).

 ## Setting Up Fail2Ban for the Admin Page